Who We Are

 For consumers, API provides the API’s Engine Oil Licensing and Certification System (EOLCS).
 It is a voluntary licensing and certification program that authorizes engine oil marketers who meet specified requirements to use the API Engine Oil Quality Marks.
 These emblems go directly on each container of oil that retains the certification for and is there to help consumers identify quality engine oils for their gasoline- and diesel-powered vehicles.

 API organizes seminars, workshops, conferences and symposia on public policy issues.
-Through API University, we provide training materials to help people in the oil and natural gas business meet regulatory requirements and industry standards.
+Through API-U, we provide training materials to help people in the oil and natural gas business meet regulatory requirements and industry standards.

 We are the problem-solvers who tackle the world’s greatest energy challenges—meeting growing demand, fueling economic growth and creating a better tomorrow.